Big Bear Lake, California: Transportation

 Big Bear City Airport, a general aviation airport in the Big Bear City section of unincorporated San Bernardino County, serves Big Bear Lake.

-Local bus service is provided by Mountain Transit, formerly known as Mountain Area Regional Transit Authority (MARTA).
-Mountain Transit provides services on a fixed route in the Big Bear Valley and from downtown San Bernardino to Big Bear Lake.
+Free local bus service is provided by Mountain Transit, formerly known as Mountain Area Regional Transit Authority (MARTA), operates several fixed routes in the Big Bear Valley.
+Mountain Transit also provides service from downtown San Bernardino to Big Bear Lake.

-The Big Bear Valley is accessible by four California state highways: SR 18 from Highland, SR 330 from San Bernardino, SR 38 from Redlands, and SR 18 from Victorville.
+The Big Bear Valley is accessible by four California state highways: SR 18 from Highland, SR 330 from San Bernardino, SR 38 from Redlands, and SR 18 from Lucerne Valley.

+Big Bear Grizzly

+The Big Bear Grizzly, the "Media of the Mountain", is a local weekly newspaper serving Big Bear Lake, California and surrounding communities.
+The Big Bear Grizzly is owned by Gold Mountain California News Media Inc. The principal edition of Big Bear Grizzly is published weekly on Wednesdays.
+A free edition, entitled the Grizzly Weekender, is delivered to most areas of the Big Bear Valley each Saturday.
+The newspaper also produces a weekly shopper's guide called the Big Bear Shopper.

+This paper covers local council meetings, festivals, fundraisers, recreation opportunities on Big Bear Lake and nearby, and other events in the area.

+Education

+It is in the Bear Valley Unified School District.